 - Use the remaining cake scraps to create the bottom layer of cake.
 Break them up, and crumble them with your hands, pressing them tightly, especially into the bottom corners, to create an even, solid foundation for your cake.

 - Use a spoon or pastry brush to apply ⅓ of the coffee soak to the cake layer.
-Then apply ½ of the chocolate stout ganache, using a spatula to spread it all the way to the edges of the acetate.Top the ganache with ½ of the hazelnut crunch, again taking care to make sure it’s pressed up against the acetate.
-Finally, spread ⅓ of the chocolate hazelnut frosting over the crunch layer.
+Then apply ½ of the chocolate stout ganache, and use a small offset spatula to spread it all the way to the edges of the acetate.Top the ganache with ½ of the hazelnut crunch, again taking care to make sure it’s pressed up against the acetate.
+Finally, pipe ⅓ of the chocolate hazelnut frosting in a spiral over the crunch layer.

 - Carefully place the second cake layer on next.
 If one of the two cake rounds is messier or more uneven than the other, use that one.